-Writing can be an arduous pursuit, but teaching other how to write can be even more difficult.
+Writing can be an arduous pursuit, but teaching others how to write can be even more difficult.
 Educators from around the state met for three weeks to share insights and ideas on writing instruction for all grade levels.

 The annual Central Utah Writing Project’s summer institute was hosted here at BYU this past June.
 Ten educators were invited to attend the three-week program aimed at helping teachers become better writers and, thus, better writing instructors.
 Five mentors, including BYU English professors Christopher Crowe, Deborah Dean, and Amber Jensen, led the fellows in workshops and exercises.